Rohith-Reddy-Y/AI-ML_for_Networking/README.md

 Computer Systems Basics – CPU/Memory/Storage/NIC
 Good Hands-on Experience on Linux.
-Programming Skills in Python and/or C
+Programming Skills in Python and/or C.
 Basics of AI/ML...